ez1471012-glitch/-First-Repo/README.md

 ## Problems Details:

 ## 2 Dimensional Array:
-.File: 2 dimensiona array program.cs
+# File: 2 dimensiona array program.cs
-.Description: In this program, we used two dimensional array in which data is stored and access in the form of rows and coloumns.
+# Description: In this program, we used two dimensional array in which data is stored and access in the form of rows and coloumns.
-.Key concepts: .Two dimensional arrays
+# Key concepts: .Two dimensional arrays
                .Nested Loop
                .Rows and Coloumns